 In the normal course of business, the Company enters into contracts and agreements that contain a variety of representations and warranties and provide for general indemnifications.
 The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future, but have not yet been made.
 To date, the Company has not paid any claims or been required to defend any action related to its indemnification obligations.
 However, the Company may record charges in the future as a result of these indemnification obligations.
 The Company would assess the likelihood of any adverse judgments or related claims, as well as ranges of probable losses.
 In the cases where the Company believes that a reasonably possible or probable loss exists, it will disclose the facts and circumstances of the claims, including an estimate range, if possible.
-The Company is subject to one claim that is probable or reasonably possible and consequently recorded a related liability of \$50,000 in 2015.
+The Company is subject to one claim and consequently recorded a related liability of \$50,000 in 2015.
+The claim was settled and agreed to by both parties in July 2016.